 The all-purpose codemark for linking any type of discussion to a block of code.
 Ask a question.
 Make a suggestion.
 Document some code.
 Make note of key sections of the codebase.
 The possibilities are endless!

 When something needs to get done there’s always a better chance of it happening if it’s captured as an issue, with someone’s name attached.
 Assign issues as a way of reporting bugs.
 Or manage your tech debt by capturing items as tracked issues instead of inline FIXMEs.

-If your team uses Jira (cloud or Server), Azure DevOps, Trello, Asana, GitHub (cloud or Enterprise), Bitbucket (cloud), GitLab (cloud or Self-Managed) or YouTrack for tracking issues, you can create an issue on one of those services directly from CodeStream.
+If your team uses Jira (cloud or Server), Trello, Asana, Clubhouse, GitHub (cloud or Enterprise), Bitbucket (cloud), GitLab (cloud or Self-Managed), Azure DevOps, or YouTrack for tracking issues, you can create an issue on one of those services directly from CodeStream.
 Just select the service you use from the dropdown at the top of the codemark form.
 Note that the Jira Server integration requires a little up-front work from your Jira administrator.